Try Semrush

 For example, my guide to backlinks needs tweaking now and again.

-But for the most part, the content remains as relevant as when I first published it.
+But for the most part, the relevant content remains as pertinent as when I first published it.

 List Posts